chrisgrieser/shimmering-obsidian/docs/CSS-related Features.md

 ## Theme Search
 ➡️ Refer to the [Plugin & Theme Search](Plugin%20and%20Theme%20Search.md#Themes) for information on the theme search capabilities.
-- Useful for 🎨 theme designers will be the `fn + return` command to quickly download any theme's CSS.
+- Useful for 🎨 theme designers will be the `fn ↵` command to quickly download any theme's CSS.

 <img src="https://user-images.githubusercontent.com/73286100/131255059-1a56d6e7-8c2f-4ff0-b20d-247702bb7925.gif" alt="Theme Search" width=60%>